 Ian D. Thatcher

-1. The 1905 Revolution was not a coordinated revolution but a series of anti-tsarist strikes, protests and actions.
+1. The 1905 Revolution was not a coordinated revolution with a single leader – but a fairly spontaneous series of anti-tsarist strikes, protests and actions.

-2. Triggered by the January shootings in the capital, it began as general strikes imposed by industrial workers.
+2. Triggered by the January shootings of protesting workers in St Petersburg, the 1905 Revolution began as a series of general strikes imposed by industrial workers.

-3. There was also political violence, such as the assassination of the tsar’s uncle Grand Duke Sergei.
+3. The 1905 Revolution was also marked by political violence against tsarist officials, such as the February assassination of the tsar’s uncle, Grand Duke Sergei.

-4. Other features of the revolution were military mutinies and the formation of workers’ soviets.
+4. Other features of the 1905 Revolution were military mutinies, such as that aboard the ‘Potemkin’, and the formation of workers’ councils called soviets.

-5. The tsar responded by promising a representative Duma but this was not done either promptly or sincerely.
+5. The tsar responded to the threats of 1905 by promising a constitution and a representative Duma – but neither was done promptly or sincerely.